 Then it was on to Iraq’s second-largest city, Basra.

-The 7th Armoured Brigade, the Desert Rats fought their way in, constantly harried by Iraqi regular troops and Fedayeen militia.
+The 7th Armoured Brigade, the Desert Rats, fought their way in, constantly harried by Iraqi regular troops and Fedayeen militia.

-Joining them was 3rd Battalion the Parachute Regiment.
+Joining them was 3rd Battalion The Parachute Regiment.

 Meanwhile, US-led forces further north met little organised resistance and quickly arrived at the Iraqi capital.

-It was all over in weeks, with 'job done' being declared on 1st May 2003.
+It was all over in weeks, with 'job done' being declared on 1 May 2003.

-“When people look back on this time and look back on this conflict, I honestly believe they will see this as one of the defining moments of our century.
-And you did it.”
+Then-Prime Minister Tony Blair addressed British Forces in Iraq, saying: "When people look back on this time and look back on this conflict, I honestly believe they will see this as one of the defining moments of our century.

 The locals were declared friendly and the area was described as safe.
 That didn't last.